 Write out all of the reasons you can think of why people might invest in your campaign.
 Once you’ve done that, pick out the top 3 or 4 crucial things you need people to know and that are most compelling and persuasive.

 These 3 or 4 key messages need to be sown into your campaign materials (website, videos, crowdfunding page, social media content, etc.) in creative and inspiring ways so that busy people can take a quick look and identify those messages seamlessly.

-If you’re having trouble deciding what messaging you should lead with, take a look at some of the other successful campaigns on CrowdCube (especially campaigns that are somewhat similar to yours) to see what the key messages were for those campaigns.
+If you’re having trouble deciding what messaging you should lead with, take a look at some of the other successful campaigns on CrowdCube (especially if their project is somewhat similar to yours) to see what the key messages were for them.

 That’s all for now.
 Connect with me on LinkedIn, Twitter and / or Instagram if you have any questions or if you’d just like to be pals.
 I’m also planning to kick off a newsletter about these sorts of topics, so sign-up if you’d like to hear more.